 Dying to know how to make curtains yourself?
 We have created an easy to follow step by step guide, showing you how to create and line your very own handmade pair of curtains in no time flat!
 It’s as easy as that and before you know it they’ll be ready to hang up to embellish your living space for all to see so be sure to give it a try!

-First of all, check you have all of the tools and materials you will need;
+First of all, before you can learn how to make curtains, check you have all of the tools and materials you will need.

 - Pencil or Tailor’s chalk

 - Fabric/dressmaking scissors